-Bingeing episodes can be identified as eating more rapidly than usual, eating until uncomfortably full, eating when not feeling physically hungry.
+Bingeing episodes can be identified as eating more rapidly than usual, until uncomfortably full, and when not feeling physically hungry.
 One may also avoid social eating and feel very guilty and depressed after overeating.

-The National Eating Disorders Association suggests what is known about BED is limited compared to anorexia and bulimia nervosa eating disorders.
+Despite its prevalence, the National Eating Disorders Association (NEDA) suggests what is known about BED is limited compared to anorexia and bulimia nervosa eating disorders.
 To bridge the gap, the NEDA compiled some of the facts and statistics on BED:

-• About 3.5 percent of women and 2 percent of men has had BED during their life.
+• About 3.5 percent of women and 2 percent of men have had BED during their life.

 • Between 0.2 and 3.5 percent of females and 0.9 and 2.0 percent of males will develop binge eating disorder.